Tulsa Doulas Inc /Doulas of Northeast Oklahoma

 Historically, childbearing women have been supported by knowledgeable and experienced women during the childbirth process.
 Today, doulas are trained and certified professionals who help mothers, fathers and babies have the best possible childbirth experience.
 Doulas work in hospitals, homes and birthing centers.
 Fees vary by region and experience, though typically labor Doulas charge a flat rate.
 There are also Doulas that assist women in the postpartum period, after the baby is home.
 A midwife receives different training and also gives physical exams to the mother and baby before, during, and after labor.
 There are professional lay midwives and certified nurse midwives.
 Doulas work with all different health care providers during labor.
+Tulsa Doulas have been supporting women in birth since 1993.
 Numerous clinical studies have found that a Doula’s presence at birth:

 - Tends to result in shorter labors with fewer complications.